aspensmonster-school/ee4390-senior-design-i/README.md

 ======================

-The below readme has been updated with information on the status of various deliverables and schedule.
+The below readme has been updated with information on the status of various deliverables and schedule (in the Project Roadmap section).
 As of now, the project is outputting bits to a GNU/Linux host, but the bits are failing randomness tests.
 This weekend is scheduled to investigate signal integrity, particularly at the comparator stage, as I suspect it may be improperly wired.

 One may also review the presentation in the presentation/ directory for thorough information on the *history* of the project, though all important